What businesses are closed or restricted?

 What State of Oklahoma restrictions are in place?

 Gov. Kevin Stitt issued an executive order March 24, and it has been updated since then.
 You can see details at coronavirus.health.ok.gov/governors-actions.
-A summary of restrictions not included in the Oklahoma City order:
+A summary of State of Oklahoma restrictions effective in Oklahoma City that are not also included in the City's "Shelter in Place" order:

 - Elective surgeries, minor medical procedures and non-emergency dental procedures are suspended.